-One study of people living with HIV in the USA found that only 59% of transgender participants, compared to 82% of those with a birth-assigned gender, were accessing ART.37 HIV-related stigma also creates a barrier to getting tested for many transgender people.
+One study of people living with HIV in the United States of America (USA) found that only 59% of transgender participants, compared to 82% of those with a birth-assigned gender, were accessing ART.37 HIV-related stigma also creates barriers to getting tested for many transgender people.
 In a study in the USA, 73% of transgender women who tested HIV-positive were unaware of their status.38

 As with access to HIV prevention advice, transgender people may delay seeking testing and treatment due to transphobia and insensitivity among healthcare professionals.39

 Depression and isolation are often associated with a poor adherence to HIV treatment.
 A lack of supportive relationships can affect important aspects of living healthily with HIV, such as remembering to take medication.
-One study found that transgender people living with HIV were significantly less likely to report adherence to treatment of above 90% compared to patients who weren’t transgender.41 The study found that many transgender people found it difficult to integrate taking regular medication into their lives, such as hormone therapy.
+One study found that transgender people living with HIV were less likely to report adherence to treatment of above 90% compared to patients who weren’t transgender.41 The study found that many transgender people found it difficult to take regular medication alongside other treatments such as hormone therapy.

 Barriers to HIV prevention for transgender people

 In Latin America, between 44% and 70% of transgender woman were either thrown out, or felt the need to leave their homes.
-In the Philippines, paternal rejection is reported to be as high as 40% whilst transgender woman were transitioning.43
+In the Philippines, paternal rejection is reported to be as high as 40% while transgender woman were transitioning.43

 Lack of social safety nets also make transgender people particularly vulnerable to economic instability and homelessness.
-A survey from the US found that unemployment rates for transgender people were twice the national average.44
+A survey from the USA found that unemployment rates for transgender people were twice the national average.44

 General isolation and social exclusion also affect access to treatment.
 Transgender people can be afraid to get tested if they don’t have a strong support network to help them cope: